kasliwalr/rtop/docs/Design.md

 ## Introduction

-This is a design document, it details the design of some version of **rtop** with [these requirements](Requirements.md).
+This is a design document, it details the design of **rtop** version 0.1 guided by these [requirements](Requirements.md).
 This is meant for use by any developer who wants to understand/modify the rtop code.
-There are some prerequisities for this document to be well understood.
+There are some prerequisites for this document to be well understood.
 It is assumed that

 - developer is familiar with system process monitors in general, whether on Windows (Task Manager) or Linux (htop, top etc).
-- developer knows what a [Linux API] is, knows what we mean by [POSIX]() or [SuSv3]() compliant
+- developer knows what a [Linux API](https://www.amazon.com/Advanced-Programming-UNIX-Environment-3rd/dp/0321637739/ref=pd_sbs_14_t_0/146-1285804-3553013?_encoding=UTF8&pd_rd_i=0321637739&pd_rd_r=77634f80-b533-4cc6-846a-6d1224f1e90a&pd_rd_w=9hn11&pd_rd_wg=jlWXS&pf_rd_p=5cfcfe89-300f-47d2-b1ad-a4e27203a02a&pf_rd_r=B867YQYV8ZSW30CT361V&psc=1&refRID=B867YQYV8ZSW30CT361V) is, knows what we mean by [POSIX](https://en.wikipedia.org/wiki/POSIX) or [SuSv3](https://en.wikipedia.org/wiki/Single_UNIX_Specification) compliant
 - developer is familiar with C++ and C and has basic knowledge of data structures such as list, hash tables and trees.

 This document talks about two things - the architecture and design of rtop.
 In the architecture section, a broad overview of the main subsystems of rtop is provided with suitable references to the important requirements pertaining to the visual structure and functionality of rtop.
-Also provided is a list (in some cases with ratioale) of the tooling used in this project, so that the developer can jump start his/her own changes with minimal time spent on researching the tooling or replace some tools based on his/her own preferences.
-The design section details the subsystem design.
-We detail how each subsystem achieves its goals by describing in detail the rationale behind its decomposition into classes to achieve the desired functionality.
-Design alternatives will be discussed where ever possible.
+Also provided is a list (in some cases with rationale) of the tooling used in this project, so that the developer can jump start his/her own changes with minimal time spent on researching the tooling or replace some tools based on his/her own preferences.
+The design section details the subsystem design. ~We detail how each subsystem achieves its goals by describing in detail the rationale behind its decomposition into classes to achieve the desired functionality.
+Design alternatives will be discussed where ever possible~ (??).
 The language will be terse and diagrams will be used as a substitute of words.

 If you want to try [rtop]() and see what it is capable of, to better understand this document, see the [README](../README.md)

 ## Architecture

 What is a text user interface?
 It is a user interface - the user can interact with it (i.e. manipulate it and also receive visual feedback).
 The visual feedback is all text based - all you can see on your screen is text.
 It may be tabulated/highlighted but that is pretty much the extent of it.
 When interacting with it, the user will typically be navigating across the screen and selecting some options.
 However, unlike the graphical user interface, navigation is restricted, in the sense that one can only move in quanta of horizontal characters and vertical lines on the screen.
-Text user interfaces are commonly used on today's [terminal emulators]() which emulate [character-based visual displays]() which did not have the capability of pixel level resolution.
-The limited spatial navigation capability may sound limited, but you may find that many text based user interfaces are quite rich - using just text highlighting and structured layout, a text user interface can have table, hidden menus and so forth. here is an example (may be??)
+Text user interfaces are commonly used on today's [terminal emulators](https://en.wikipedia.org/wiki/Terminal_emulator) which emulate [character-based visual displays](http://toastytech.com/guis/remoteterm.html) which did not have the capability of pixel level resolution.
+The limited spatial navigation capability may sound limited, but you may find that many text based user interfaces are quite rich - using just text highlighting and structured layout, a text user interface can have table, hidden menus and so forth.

 So what does it take to build such a text user interface (TUI).
-In the following sections we discuss the salient points in building the text interface for rtop which is deployable on Linux, specifically Ubuntu 16.04 LTS Desktop version
+The following sections discuss the major points in building the text interface for rtop which is deployable on Linux, specifically Ubuntu 16.04 LTS Desktop version

 ### Building Blocks

-TODO: should we relate our design to MVVM or MVC(don't even know what they are?)
+TODO??: should we relate our design to MVVM or MVC(don't even know what they are?)

 Every text interface can be thought of as consisting of multiple building blocks each of which perform a specific function.
-There are two major concerrns we are trying to address when building a text interface.
+There are three major concerns we are trying to address when building a text user interface.

-1. First is about how to build a text interface on the Linux systems?
-How are we going to visualize our display on Linux?
-How will be acquire input the the user provides?
+1. How to build a text interface on the Linux systems?
+How to display information on a Linux system?
+How to acquire input from user's keyboard and mouse actions?

 2. Second is about the specifics of the application or what is commonly referred to as the **business logic**.
-We must clarify as to how will be acquire and store the [information]() about processes?
-How will we layout this information?
-More importantly, how to design the system is a maintainable, extensible and clean manner?
+We must clarify as to how will be acquire and store the information about processes?
+How will we lay out this information?

-We have decomposed the text user interface into following subsystems.
+3. How to design the system in a maintainable, extensible and clean manner?

+We address our concerns by first assigning them to different subsystems, which are described below

-#### System Interfacing
+#### System interfacing
 There are many ways one can obtain information about a process's properties.
 The Linux kernel maintains this information in kernel data structures.
-Linux offers an API surface (more on this in design section) that allows users to access this information by reading process specific files.
-This information must be acquired at [regular intervals]() or [asynchronously]() when user invokes certain commands, stored at one place where it can be accessed efficiently or acted upon (potentially sorted).
+Linux offers an API \(see [procfs](#accessing-and-parsing-proc-database) in design section\) that allows users to access this information by reading process specific files.
+This information must be acquired at regular intervals or asynchronously (on user input), stored at one place where it can be efficiently accessed or manipulated (for example sorted).

-So our system interfacing module abstracts away the details of how the process specific information is acquired, and offers an API to easily access this information.
+System interfacing module's job is to provide a simple API (to be used by other modules) that abstracts away the details of how the process specific information is acquired.

-One solid reason for hiding the OS specific details of how process information is accessed is **portability** & **maintainability**.
-The way in which process information is accessible across different revisions of the Linux kernal, as well as across different distributions of Linux (??citation needed) and across distributions that are Unix like.
-Coming to the portability issue, some of these problems can be solved by using POSIX/SuSV3 compliant API, which is confirmed to by all Linux distributions.
+One solid reason for hiding the OS specific details of how process information is accessed is **portability**, how process information is layed out and therefore accessed may differ across different revisions or distributions of Linux kernel as well other Unix-like OSes (??citation).
+Second reason is that it makes the development work more modular and therefore efficient.

-Secondly, it in general makes development faster, as other people can work on it independently.

-#### Business Logic
+#### Business logic
 This module concerns itself with how the information is layed out (how many views?, what is in each view).
-This part usually follows in a straightforward manner from the requirements.
+This part usually follows in a straightforward manner from the [user interface requirements](Requirements.md#user-interface).
 It also concerns itself with user actions.
-What happens on wrong input?
+What happens on [wrong input](Requirements.md#handling-bad-input)?
+Error handling.
 How to manage conditions that can potentially cause the system to crash?
 How to recover from bad inputs and crashes?
 It also concerns itself with how the user uses the system.
 What are all the features accessible to the user?

 So the business logic module draws heavily on the functional requirements.
 What the user can/cannot do?
+What constitutes the bad input?
 How is bad input handled?
-What consitutes the bad input?
-This module orchestrates the actions of the other modules to achieve the desired functionality.
+This module also orchestrates the actions of the other modules to achieve the desired functionality.

+The reason for existence of this module is to separate the rules/logic from the object on which they act upon.
+This module is similar to the *model* in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.

-#### User Interface
+#### User interface
 This module is concerned with managing the mechanisms underlying the display of text user interfaces on Linux systems, and how to acquire input through mouse and keyboard.
-It abstracts away the lower level details and provides a flexible API that allows one to build a sufficiently detailed layout of the interfaces, one that can be extended easily.
-It is also concerned with ensuring that both acquisition of input and generation of output are performed sufficiently fast.
+It is also held responsible for performance concerns pertaining to speed of acquisition of input and generation of output.
 For example, there should not too much of a delay from a key press to it being detected by the system or delay between instruction to layout information and it being displayed on screen.

-To do its job, this module will deal with mechanism associated with correctly configuring and managing the terminal emulators found on Unix like systems.
+This module's job is to abstract away the lower level details such as configuring and managing terminal emulators on Unix-like system and provide a flexible API that allows one to build a sufficiently detailed layout of the interfaces, one that can be extended easily.

-One important benefit that this module allows is simplifying the task of the business logic to create layouts and user input in a more intuitive manner.
-This simplifies the logic of the business module significantly and hence reduces the overall complexity of the system.
+One important benefit that this module allows is simplifying the task of the business logic to create layouts and capture user input through use of its API.
+This simplifies the business logic significantly and hence reduces the overall complexity of the system.
 Secondly it increase portability of the business module, by allowing it to use the same API across different terminal emulators and different systems.
-If we want to display the text user interface on a different terminal emulators, we only need to generalize this module to handle that, the business logic remains unware of which terminal emulator is being to present that information.
+If we want to display the text user interface on a different terminal emulators, we only need to generalize this module to handle that, the business logic remains unware of which terminal emulator is being used to display that information.
+This module is an amalgamation of the *view* and *controller* in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.

-#### Error Handling
+#### Error handling

 This is a subsystem which is concerned with how to handle error conditions generated in the various subsystems and the overall operation of the program.
 It concerns itself with understanding the sources of errors and the actions that need to be taken to mitigate them.
 The error handling will depend on the specifics of the function/class etc, but in general the module will try to do one of three things